Customerlabs CDP Documentation

 Building a Workflow to receive incoming lead data from Facebook

-- Choose the sample which suits best by clicking on Select incoming sample & proceed to the next screen
+6. Choose the sample which suits best by clicking on Select this sample & proceed to the next screen

-- Select the value (email ID) from the drop down
+11. Select the value (email ID) from the drop-down

-- Post user identity mapping, you can categorically map other incoming attributes in the two given fields below
+12. Post user identity mapping, you can categorically map other incoming attributes under two major fields – User traits and User External IDs

-- Unique Facebook user IDs such as “leadgen_id” can be added under User External IDs.
+14. Unique Facebook user IDs such as “lead_id” can be added under User External IDs.

 Send incoming data to third-party apps to boost marketing effectiveness.
 Learn more about the destination tools that we support here.